hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03d-HTML5API.md

 ### 3.4.3 Reverse geocoding

 Different Web services can be used to get an address from longitude and latitude.
 Most are free of charge, but they will ask you to register an API key and enter your credit card number.
-If you send too many requests, you will be charged.Such a service is the [Google Reverse Geocoding JavaScript API](https://tinyurl.com/pb44te35).
+If you send too many requests, you will be charged.
+Such a service is the [Google Reverse Geocoding JavaScript API](https://developers.google.com/maps/documentation/javascript/examples/geocoding-reverse).
 For those of you who are really interested to know how this API works, please read the Google documentation and tutorials.

 There is also an interesting Leaflet plugin (an extension to Leaflet) based on the [Gisgraphy](https://www.gisgraphy.com/) (free open source framework) service, that comes with a [nice demo of reverse geocoding](https://services.gisgraphy.com/static/leaflet/index.html).